-This course will prepare you for the Edexcel History A Level syllabus (9H10, Route D) exams.
+This course will prepare you for the AQA History A Level syllabus (7042) exams.

 The A Level History course is perfect if you're looking to fill gaps in your school education or prepare for college or university.
 It's the essential foundation if you're thinking about studying History at a higher level.

 You don't need any previous experience or qualifications to enrol in our A Level History online course.
 That's because we believe in making learning - and a rewarding future - as accessible as possible.
 However, completion of GCSE History is advised.

 An A Level History can be the first step towards college or degree-level study of History and many other subjects.

 Study of History to a higher level can lead to a variety of jobs in many industries.
 Jobs directly related to a History degree include:

 However, the study of history is useful in many jobs, as it demonstrates a variety of transferable skills including excellent communication, organisation and critical thinking.

 You'll find your History A Level will demonstrate to employers that you have the ability to commit to learning, and have acquired good reasoning and analytical skills and an ability to absorb and understand facts - essential in practically every walk of life.